 About

-My name is Anastasia Tsilia and I am a third year PhD student at MIT Linguistics.
+My name is Anastasia Tsilia and I am a fourth year PhD student at MIT Linguistics.
 Before that, I did a M.Sc. in Cognitive Science (Cogmaster), co-hosted by École Normale Supérieure and École des Hautes Etudes en Sciences Sociales.
 There, I double-majored in linguistics and philosophy and my M.Sc. thesis, entitled Embedded Tense: Insights from Modern Greek, was co-supervised by Philippe Schlenker and Amir Anvari.
 Even before that, I did my B.A. in Philosophy & Logic at the University of Paris I Panthéon-Sorbonne

 Outside of linguistics, I like watching movies, visiting exhibitions, and traveling.